Informix Corporation: Illustra acquisition

-Billboard taunting Oracle
+Billboards taunting Oracle

-In 1997 Informix purchased a billboard on the interstate across from Oracle's headquarters in Redwood City, CA. The billboard read "Dinosaur Crossing", a tongue-in-cheek jab at Oracle's supposed lagging state in the industry.
+During the mid-1990s Informix often bought billboards near Oracle Corporation's headquarters in Redwood Shores, California.
+One in 1997 read "Dinosaur Crossing", a jab at Oracle's supposed lagging state in the industry.
+The billboards were part of the era's intense competition between Oracle, Informix, and Sybase.

 Internal problems

+By 1995 Informix had 16% of the database market.
+The Wall Street Journal in December 1996 described it as the much larger Oracle's top rival.
 Although Informix took a technological lead in the database software market, product releases began to fall behind schedule by late 1996.
 Plagued with technical and marketing problems, a new application development product, Informix-NewEra, was soon overshadowed by the emerging Java programming language.
 Michael Stonebraker had promised that the Illustra technology would be integrated within a year after the late 1995 acquisition, but as Gartner Group had predicted, the integration required more than 2 years.

 Unhappy with the new direction of the company, XPS lead architect Gary Kelley suddenly resigned and joined arch-rival Oracle Corporation in early 1997, taking 11 of his developers with him.
 Informix ultimately sued Oracle to prevent loss of trade secrets.
 As part of a formal settlement negotiated between the two companies, the lawsuit was withdrawn and Informix issued a statement retracting their accusations against the former employees.
 Other details of the settlement were not made public.